nikonikoniko/relaxNg-forms/README.md

 # development

-I have only added the elements of relaxNg that I care about -- there is probably still a lot to be added!
+I have only added the elements of relaxNg that I care about -- there is probably still a lot to be added! additionally, it will only run properly in modern browsers.